While frivolous lawsuits aren't uncommon in today's litigious environment, some stand out because they are so

 But My Fantasies Never Came True!

-Richard Overton sued Anheuser-Busch for allegedly violating Michigan's pricing and advertising act.
+A Michigan man sued Anheuser-Busch for allegedly violating the state's pricing and advertising act.
 According to the lawsuit, the brewing company placed ads containing images of beautiful women and tropical settings.
 The ads were deceptive and misleading because they implied that a person's fantasies could become reality.
-They also enticed the Overton and other members of the public to drink the company's products.
-Anheiser-Busch knew its products were potentially dangerous as they could lead to addiction and other health problems.
-Overton sought more than $10,000 in damages for physical and mental injury, emotional distress, and financial loss.
+They also enticed the plaintiff and other members of the public to drink the company's products.
+Anheuser-Busch knew its products were potentially dangerous as they could lead to addiction and other health problems.
+The plaintiff sought more than $10,000 in damages for physical and mental injury, emotional distress, and financial loss.

-The court didn't buy Overton's claims and ruled in favor of Anheiser-Busch.
-It determined that the images in the ads didn't constitute fraud but were simply puffing.
+A trial court didn't buy the man's claims and ruled in favor of Anheuser-Busch.
+An appellate court agreed.
+It determined that the images in the ads weren't fraudulent but were simply puffing.
 It also found that the brewery had no duty to warn the plaintiff since the risks of alcoholic beverages are widely known.